1. Decide which program suits you

 Shared/Transfer Credits and Advanced Standing

 Students with previous theological training from a recognized institution may be granted certain credits toward their program of study upon application, if courses in question have been taken within the past ten years and meet required accreditation standards.
 A specified maximum number of credits may be earned through advanced standing (no more than 25% of the program), course transfers, or shared credits.
 The Admissions Committee reserves the right to decide on the total number of transfer, shared, and advanced standing credits given to a student to fulfill the specific requirements of a particular academic program.
-Assessment of shared/transfer credit and advanced standing is normally done in conjunction with admission, though the two decisions are made independently.
-You will be asked to signal your desire for an assessment of shared/transfer credit and/or advanced standing as part of your admission process.

 Shared Credit